How to Make a DIY Finger Pincushion (Easy Beginner Sewing Project)

 How to Add Trim or Piping To Envelope Pillow Cover

 1- Starting in the middle of the bottom front piece, place the trim onto the pillow edges with the top of the trim facing outward.
-When you come to the corners, just slightly round the corner with the trim.
-Pin or clip in place.

 2- Baste the trim in place.

-Sew around the trim using a basting stitch with the length at 4. (use a 3/8 inch seam allowance)
+Sew around the trim using a basting stitch with the length at 4.
+(Use a 3/8 inch seam allowance)

 ***You may want to use your zipper foot to apply trim.
-Now place the back pieces onto the pillow front.
+Now, place the back pieces onto the pillow front.

 Follow steps 3-5 above.

-When adding piping or trim, it is helpful to use a zipper foot with the needle adjusted to the left if needed.
+When adding piping or trim, using a zipper foot with the needle adjusted to the left is helpful if needed.
 (If you have a WALKING FOOT, use it).
-If you don’t have a walking foot for your machine, you can order one that fits your model.
-They are really nice to have and I use mine all the time.

 buttons pillow envelope pillow cover

 If you want to add a button to the opening for looks or because you want to reinforce the opening, you can do that like I have with this pillow.
-Simply sew a buttonhole and sew on a button.

 formal border edge envelope pillow cover